 b.
-Board Type and Decision: In a records review conducted on 28 June 2024, and by a 5-0 vote, the board determined the discharge was inequitable based on the 24 February 2023 SECARMY Policy Memo "Army Policy Implementing the Secretary of Defense Coronavirus Disease 2019 (COVID-19) Vaccination Mandate Rescission".
-The Board specifically referenced paragraph 5, which directs the removal of any negative documentation, GOMOR, EVALs, Flags and Bars, referencing failure to comply with a lawful order.
-Additionally, the Board members discussed the applicant's file and based on the applicant's lack of any other misconduct and the COVID-19 vaccination refusal as the sole reason for separation, the Board concurred the current discharge is inequitable and warranted an upgrade.
-Therefore, the Board voted to grant relief in the form of an upgrade of the characterization of service to Honorable, changed the separation authority to AR 635-200, and the narrative reason for separation to Completion of Required Active Service, with a corresponding separation code of KBK, and the reentry code to RE-1.
+Board Type and Decision: In a records review conducted on 12 June 2024, and by a 5-0 vote, the Board determined the discharge was inequitable based on the 24 February 2023 SECARMY Policy Memo "Army Policy Implementing the Secretary of Defense Coronavirus Disease 2019 (COVID-19) Vaccination Mandate Rescission".
+Therefore, the Board voted to grant relief in the form of a change to the separation authority to AR 635-200, the narrative reason for separation to Completion of Required Active Service with a corresponding separation code of KBK, and the reentry code to RE-1.